TEDxAuckland/tedx-auckland-site/src/_events/tedxauckland-2018.md

 ticket_url:
 ---

+# TEDxAuckland 2018

-In 2018, TEDxAuckland's annual festival of ideas is returning to Shed 10 on October 13th.
+In 2018, TEDxAuckland's annual festival of ideas is returning to **Shed 10** on **October 13th**.
 This year will see speakers from New Zealand and around the globe come together for a day of inspiration and connection in the heart of Auckland City.

-Off-Piste:Adjective, adverb.
+#### Off-Piste:Adjective, adverb.

 1. Away from prepared ski runs
 2. So as to deviate from what is conventional, usual, or expected
 3. An unsupervised, ungroomed, and unmarked area

-Speakers, performers, food vendors, and event details to be announced in the coming weeks.
+Speakers, performers, food vendors, and event details to be announced here and on [facebook](https://www.facebook.com/events/629283860774532){:target="_blank"} in the coming weeks.

-Early Bird Tickets available August 1st.
+**Early Bird Tickets available August 1st.**